svyatik/react-guideline/README.md

 # Arootah - Coding Style Guideline (Front-end)
-A code style guide with best practices with additional notes on performance & optimizations.
+A code style guide with best practices and additional notes on performance & optimizations.

 Following the style guide will help maintain consistency and readability of code across a project and team, which can improve code quality and reduce errors.
 It can also make it easier for new developers to onboard and understand the codebase.